adorcy/3420ISQAAssignment1/USE CASES.md

 #Use Case 3

 ###Title:
-    Update software in the OSS Component database
+    Manager can update OSS Policies
 ###Primary Actor:
-    Developer
+    Manager
 ###Goal in Context:
-    The developer is able to update the software's OSS licenses and vulnerabilities in the OSS Component database after the software has changed or vulnerabilities have been discovered or fixed.
+    The Manager is able to update the company's OSS licenses and vulnerabilities policies in the OSS Source policy documents database.
 ###Preconditions:
-    The software must already be in the OSS Component database Vulnerabilities must be listed in the NIST Vulnerability database The software or vulnerabilities must have changed
+    The policy the manager wants to update must be in the database The manager must have changes to make to the policy
 ###Main Success Scenario:
-    The developer submits a piece of software that is already in the OSS Component database and the software is scanned for OSS licenses and vulnerabilities and the results are added to the OSS Component database
+    The Manager submits a change to a policy document already in the OSS Source policy documents database and the changes are stored in the database.
 ###Failed End Conditions:
-    The software is not in the OSS Component database The OSS liceneses or vulnerabilities have not changed
+    The policy that is being changed is not in the database The Manager does not make any changes to the policy
 ###Trigger:
-    The developer submits a piece of software that is already in the OSS Component database that they believe has changed.
-It is then scanned and the results are added to the OSS Database.
+    The Manager submits a policy document with changed information to the OSS Source policy documents database.
+Those changes are then stored on the database.